Pike Fish Scientific Classification

 The young pike (sometimes called jacks) will emerge from the fertilized eggs a few weeks later.
 Vulnerable and alone, they will attach themselves to weeds and survive off the yolk sack while they still lack the ability to feed on more substantial food.
 When their mouths finally develop, the young fish will begin to consume zooplankton (tiny marine animals), and later on in its development, the fish will move on to larger prey.

 Many of these juveniles lack protection and are simply not expected to survive predation for the first few months.
 If it does develop into an adult, then the northern pike is known to live some 10 to 15 years in the wild.
-The longest documented lifespan is some 26 years.
+The longest documented lifespan is around 26 years.

 Pike in Fishing and Cooking

 The pike is a popular fish in both recreational and commercial fishing.
 It is rarely caught in large enough quantities to cause excessive population pressures.
-It also does not adapt for very well to artificial fisheries.
+It also does not adapt very well to artificial fisheries.
 Instead, it tends to be caught in smaller numbers by lone fishers.
 Dead bait, live bait, and lure fishing are all effective methods for catching the pike.
-However, due to the presence of the sharp teeth, extra care is required to handle the fish.
+However, due to the presence of its sharp teeth, extra care is required to handle the fish.

 The pike has a white flakey flesh with a rather watery taste.
 Whether baked, grilled, or fried, the flesh is high in proteins and good fats.
 However, you should watch out for the small bones in the flesh that can really make this fish a nuisance to eat.
-You should clean it well before cooking.View all 41 animals that start with P
+You should clean it well before cooking.View all 192 animals that start with P

 Pike Fish FAQs (Frequently Asked Questions)